Skip to content

 There are three core signaling mechanisms available in the framework:

-• Task Notifications: These are fast, lightweight signals delivered directly to tasks using FreeRTOS primitives.
+• Task Notifications: Fast, lightweight signals delivered directly to tasks using FreeRTOS primitives.

-• EventManager Events: These are structured messages that support routing, payloads, and pub-sub communication between components.
+• EventManager Events: Structured messages that support routing, payloads, and pub-sub communication between components.

-• GPIO Listeners: These are low-latency callbacks used for fast response to GPIO changes, especially in interrupt service routines.
+• Direct GPIO Listeners: Low-latency callbacks used for fast response to GPIO changes, especially in interrupt service routines.

 Choosing the right mechanism for a given use case depends on performance requirements, data complexity, and system architecture.